VereSchulpen/Super-Host-worth-it-/README.md

 ## Repository overview

-Provide an overview of the directory structure and files.
+The Repository consist of three folders: data, gen and src.

 ## Running instructions